tliron/exturl/README.md

     file:///the/path

+Because the path must be absolute, it always begins with a slash.
 The consequence is that most `file:` URLs beging with 3 slashes.

 When compiled for Windows the URL path will be converted to a Windows path.
-So this:
+The convention is that backslashes become slashes and a first slash is added to make it absolute.
+So this
+URL:

     file:///C:/Windows/win.ini

-will be treated as this path:
+is equivalent to this path:

     C:\Windows\win.ini

 Note that for security reasons relative file URLs *are not* tested against the current working directory (`pwd`) by default.
 This is unlike OS services, such as Go's `os.Open()`.
-If you do want to support the working directory then call `NewWorkingDirFileURL()` and add it explicitly to the origins of `NewValidURL()`.
+If you do want to support the working directory then call `NewWorkingDirFileURL()` and add it explicitly to the bases of `NewValidURL()`.

 It is often desirable to accept input that is *either* a URL *or* a file path.
 For this use case `NewAnyOrFileURL()` and `NewValidAnyOrFileURL()` are provided.
 If the argument is not a parsable URL it will be treated as a file path and a `*FileURL` will be returned.

-These functions introduce a rare edge case for Windows.
-If there happens to be a drive that has the same name as a supported URL scheme (e.g. "http") then callers would have to provide a full file URL, otherwise it will be parsed as a URL of that scheme.
+The functions' design may trip over a rare edge case for Windows.
+If there happens to be a drive that has the same name as a supported URL scheme, e.g. "http", then callers would have to provide a full file URL, otherwise it will be parsed as a URL of that scheme.
 E.g. instead of:

     http:\Dir\file